Garden Plot Rental

 We will have a meeting here at UW-Extension in room AE-205/206 May 4th 6:30 p.m. to determine the date the gardens open.
 There will be a notification sent to all who are registered and you will receive a garden map with your name on your plot and copy of the rules if you are a new gardener.
 We also try to locate free seeds and some other useful garden info to hand out.
 If you are unable to attend this meeting, we can email or mail the map and rules to you.

-Community Garden Map as of April 25, 2017 – Plots in orange are the returning plot renters.
+Community Garden Map as of June 8, 2017 – Plots in orange are the returning plot renters.
 Plots in peach are not available.
-Plots in yellow will be available after March 15th if the 2016 plot renters do not return.

-Minutes from Community Garden Meeting – May 3, 2016
+Minutes From Community Garden Meeting – May 4, 2017

 Summer Youth Gardening

 For kindergarten through high school grades (parents welcome too).
 Sessions run March to August.
 Kids will learn the basics of gardening by growing tomatoes, peppers, onions, herbs, and fresh flowers.
 A celebration is held on the last day of the summer program using the produce grown from the garden.
-Contact the Fond du Lac County UW Extension Office or visit the Junior Master Gardener website.
+Contact UW-Extension Fond du Lac County or visit the Junior Master Gardener website.